scottlowry/ScottLowryNet/www/content/posts/bambu-p1s-raspberry-pi-camera.md

 ## Final Thoughts

-This is only marginally better than the built-in camera.
+This is only marginally better than the printer's built-in camera.
 Even though the camera module supports 1080p at 30 fps, I've limited the stream to 900p at 15 fps due to bandwidth.
 I plan to replace this module with the official Raspberry Pi v2 module at some point so WebRTC can be used with full 1080p resolution.

+I also now need to figure out how to physically set up the Raspberry Pi with camera onto the printer.
+I haven't found exactly what I'm looking for already designed to print so it looks like I'll need to design something in TinkerCAD.